jgm/doctemplates/README.md

 - If the value is a JSON boolean, it will be rendered as `true` if true, and as the empty string if false.

-The value of a variable that occurs by itself on a line will be indented to the same level as the opening delimiter of the variable.
+If variable's value contains multiple lines, it will be rendered so that subsequent lines are indented to the same level as the first.

 ## Conditionals